kjniemela/kyo/README-WIP.md

 - The top Mana chip left behind after a pawn makes a move decides what type of Mana move to make:
   - If a Dark Mana chip was left behind, the move must be orthogonal.
   - If a Light Mana chip was left behind, the move must be diagonal.
   - In the following example, the pawn starts by making a move straight up, leaving a Dark Mana chip behind.
-It then makes two consecutive, moves diagonally up and to the right, leaving a Light Mana chip behind each time.
+It then makes two consecutive moves diagonally up and to the right, leaving a Light Mana chip behind each time.
   ![image](https://github.com/kjniemela/kyo/assets/26636748/e35f1137-6848-417b-b13b-9efc88b80d70)
   ![image](https://github.com/kjniemela/kyo/assets/26636748/a208c2ed-0519-4cbb-90df-024382bfca19)
   ![image](https://github.com/kjniemela/kyo/assets/26636748/c3a811b7-a6a8-449f-9e09-5c7c1c620d21)